JohnAlbin/drupal-twig-extensions/DEVELOPMENT.md

 +----------→ <type>: Must be one of:
 │                    feat, fix, style, refactor,
 │                    docs, style, test, chore
+│                    Append with ! if its a BREAKING CHANGE.
 │
-│     +-→ <subject>: The commit summary in present tense.
-│     │              Starts with a capital letter.
-│     │              Doesn't end in a period.
+│   +-----→ <scope>: Optional context for the commit subject.
+│   │                Alternatively, make the subject more │   │                specific.
 │   │
+│   │        +--→ <!>: Indicates a BREAKING CHANGE that
+│   │        │         requires a new major semantic version.
+│   │        │         Can be part of commits of any `type`.
+│   │        │
+│   │        │  +--→ <subject>: The commit summary in present
+│   │        │  │               tense.
+Starts with a capital
+│   │        │  │               letter.
+Doesn't end in a
+│   │        │  │               period.
-⎡‾‾⎤  ⎡‾‾‾‾‾‾‾‾‾‾‾‾⎤
+⎡‾‾⎤⎡‾‾‾‾‾‾‾⎤⎡⎤ ⎡‾‾‾‾‾‾‾‾‾‾‾‾⎤

-feat: Add hat wobble
+feat(options)!: Add hat wobble

-Added the "wobble" option, using the hattip module as a dependency.
+BREAKING CHANGE: Added the "wobble" option, using the hattip module as a dependency.
+Requires Node.js v12 or later.
 Fixes #3

 ⎣⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎽⎦
 │